How to Increase Business Security with a Zero Trust Approach

 Internxt ensures full data security for your business and employees by encrypting files directly on the device and storing them across multiple servers to back up and protect against data loss.

-This method is the safest and most secure way to store files in the cloud, as your business and users have the encryption keys.
+This method is the safest and most secure business tool as your business and users have the encryption keys.

 By giving you control of your encryption keys, Internxt guarantees that no hackers or cloud service providers can access any of this information, not even Internxt.